Bas-Man/bas-man.github.io/about.markdown

     - Automation
   - Reading Fantasy
     - Brandon Sanderson
+      - Stormlight Archive
+      - The Wheel of Time
+    - Robert Jordan
-      - The Way of Kings
+      - The Wheel of Time
     - David Gemmell
       - The Drenai Series
       - Jon Shannow Series